More CFM56-5B engines ordered by Delta to power additional A321ceo aircraft

-These A321s will join more than 200 CFM-powered A319/A320/A321 aircraft Delta currently operates.
+These A321 aircraft will join more than 200 CFM-powered A319/A320/A321 aircraft Delta currently operates.
 The airline is using the higher-capacity aircraft to gradually replace less-efficient domestic aircraft that will be retired from its fleet.

-Delta actually launched the CFM56 product line into commercial service on April 24, 1982 when it flew the very first McDonnell Douglas DC-8-71 aircraft powered by CFM’s CFM56-2 engine on a flight between Atlanta and Savannah, Georgia.
+Delta was actually CFM International’s first customer and launched the product into commercial service on April 24, 1982 when it flew the very first McDonnell Douglas DC-8-71 aircraft powered by CFM's CFM56-2 engine on a flight between Atlanta and Savannah, Georgia.
 The airline now has in service or on order more than 430 Airbus A320 and Boeing 737 family aircraft powered by industry-leading CFM56 engines.

 About CFM International

 CFM56 engines are a product of CFM International, a 50/50 joint company between GE and Safran Aircraft Engines.
-CFM, the world’s leading supplier of commercial aircraft engines, has delivered more than 31,000 engines to date.
-The CFM56-5B is the only engine powers every model of the Airbus A320ceo family.
+CFM, the world's leading supplier of commercial aircraft engines, has delivered nearly 30,900 engines to date.
+The CFM56-5B engine powers every model of the Airbus A320 family.